borisqua/binaries/README.md

   readBigEndian(buffer, length, offset)
 ```

-  Reads byte sequence of defined length and returns its ```String``` representation as a hexadecimal value
+  Reads byte sequence of defined length and returns its ```String``` representation as a hexadecimal value according to _Big Endian_ notation

 ### Reading a little endian value from the buffer